jimasp/behave-vsc/CONTRIBUTING.md

 - If you are going to be developing/debugging this extension, then disable the installed (marketplace) version of the extension.
 Leaving the extension enabled while debugging the extension can cause confusing side-effects via background execution.
 - If you want to contribute to the extension, read through everything below, then fork the repo, make your changes, and submit a pull request.
 - This code is under the MIT licence (i.e. you are free to fork it and do your own thing as long as the [LICENSE](LICENSE.txt) is included), but please do contribute bug fix PRs to the [original repo](https://github.com/jimasp/behave-vsc).
-- Fixes are great.
-New features will be considered, but see [Development guidelines](#Design-Principles).
+- Bug fixes are great.
+New features will be considered, but see [Development guidelines](#development-guidelines).

 ---
 ### Development environment setup for extension development